ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

 1. `git clone` the Samples GitHub repository [here](https://github.com/tnt-summer-academy/Exercises) or use `git pull`
 2. Use VS Code to open the 'Week_3/unit-testing-with-jest' project
 3. Use Cmd+J to reveal the Terminal in VS Code
-4. 'jest' and 'ts-jest' are already listed as dependencies in 'package.json' so in the Terminal window type 'npm install' to install both dependencies
+4. `jest` and `ts-jest` are already listed as dependencies in 'package.json' so in the Terminal window type 'npm install' to install both dependencies
-5. To run tests type 'npm t' in the Terminal window
+5. To run tests type `npm t` in the Terminal window
-6. The files 'src/store-locator/StoreFilter.test.tsx' and 'App.tsx' need to be completed
+6. The files 'src/store-locator/StoreFilter.test.tsx' and in the 'uitesting' directory need to be completed

 ## Post-session (45 minutes)